 See Advanced Calibration & On Demand Mode Supplement (NZ203) for further calibration procedures.

 CODE 1 - Display Configuration Modes

 All meter display modes, except the display brightness mode, are configured in Code 1 (See diagram below).
-See Code 1 diagram on Page 18 for a breakdown of 1st, 2nd, and 3rd digits settings.
+See Code 1 diagram on Page 18 for a breakdown of first, second, and third digit settings.